 1. Is Pharaoh Sauce spicy?

-2. Can I make this vegan?
+2. Can I make it vegan?

-3. Why did my sauce turn out bitter?
+3. Why did my sauce taste bitter?

-4. What can I do if it’s too garlicky?
+4. What if it’s too strong?

-5. Does this work as a marinade?
+5. Can I use it as a marinade?

 A Final Thought on Flavor